fei090620/Learn-Web-ExamOnLine/README.md

 I am not agree with doing more deeply rearch about these technologies in this project,I just want to let you know how to go one step to use them in your project.

 ## Business
 The business of this project is very easy, it is a simply exam-online web site.
-The idea is form the trainning of thoughtworks.
+The idea is from the trainning of thoughtworks.
  1. There are some exam which inclue some questions;
  2. There are two roles in the website:teacher, student;
  3. The teacher could create,delete and edite the exam;